 Why choose Ace?
 Capped prices, reliability, availability and service.

-*The Contract Cost includes Setup Cost + 12 monthly payments.
+* The Contract Cost includes Setup Cost + 12 monthly payments.
 Speeds are indicative of maximum throughput and can be affected by environmental factors and internet congestion beyond our network.
 Additional costs not included in the Contract Cost may be the cost of a modem/router if customer does not already have one, additional data purchased (i.e. pump-ups), or technical services.
-The Setup Cost is for a standard churn from another provider.
-A new service on a new line is $99.00.

 Critical Information Summaries